cross-seed/cross-seed.org/docs/v6-migration.md

 Here is a short list of other changes made in v6.
 These are all behind-the-scenes updates made to improve `cross-seed`.

 - Updated to Node v20, ES2022, and TypeScript v5
-- Non-rate limited indexer failures (status code `429`) will be cleared from the database when `cross-seed` is restarted.
+- Any indexer failures not related to rate limiting (status code `429`) will be cleared from the database when `cross-seed` is restarted.
 - Regex improvements.
 Some trackers rename search results or have non-standard naming conventions.
 The updated regex takes more of those into account and should find more matches.
 - Improved logging messages, specifically around matching decisions.
 - There are now lists of files/folders integrated into `cross-seed` that are blocked during prefiltering at startup.
 These include folders present in full-disc Bluray/DVD releases, music files, RAR archives, and season folders in Sonarr libraries.
 Excluding these from the `cross-seed` index (for data-based searches) will result in fewer "bad" searches that would otherwise yield no viable results.